 Marshal Clairfait had cantoned the Imperial army between Ruremonde and Sprimont, leaving General Kray on the other side of the Meuse, covering the fortified place of Maestricht; Latour commanded the left wing, which rested on the Ourthe and Ayvaille.
 General Werneck, on the other flank, occupied Stockem and Sittard, on either side of the river; and the centre was in a camp at La Chartreuse, on the Robermont, opposite Liege.
-As soon as General Scherer had retaken the fortresses, he was ordered up to join Jourdain's army, and on the 14th of September brought 20,000 men to Huy, where he united himself with the divisions of Marceau, Hacquin, and Mayer; and the French army now rested with its left under Kleber, near Maestricht, observing the corps of Kray; the centre as Tangres, with Lefebre on the Meuse at Hacquir, and the right, under Scherer, with forty-eight battalions and twenty squadrons, new the erosed the Ourthe, and sat down as the left back of the Avvaille.
-The French General-in-Chief Immediately reconnoitred the Austrian position, which he found rested on some scarped heights above the Ayvaille, garnished with a formatible artillery, and defended by some twelve battalions and a reserve of 7000 or 8000 foot and 8000 horse at Sprimont, while another brigade on their right observed the passages of the Lower Ourthe.
+As soon as General Scherer had retaken the fortresses, he was ordered up to join Jourdain's army, and on the 14th of September brought 20,000 men to Huy, where he united himself with the divisions of Marceau, Hacquin, and Mayer; and the French army now rested with its left under Kleber, near Maestricht, observing the corps of Kirsy; the centre at Tungres, with Lefebre on the Meuse at Hacquir, and the right, thater Scherer, with forty-eight battalions and twenty squadrons, most at once crossed the Curthe, and sat down on the left bank of this Ayvaille.
+The French General-in-Chief Insmediately reconnoitred the Austrian position, which he found rested on some scarped heights above the Ayvaille, garnished with a formidable artillery, and defended by some twelve battalions and a reserve of 7000 or 8000 foot and 3000 horse at Sprimont, while another brigade on their right observed the passages of the Lower Ourthe.